 - Austin, Dallas, Fort Worth, and Houston, Texas

 The TIP is still issued by Banjercito when you apply at a consulate.
 The consulate just facilitates the process for you.
-You should call or email the consulate before you go to verify that TIP service is still available.
+You should call or email the consulate before you go to verify that temporary import permits are available.
 Policies change often and without notice at these places.

 After you apply, Banjercito sends you an email with your TIP and receipt.
-The consulate should also print you out a hard copy.
+The consulate should also print out a hard copy for you.
 Carry both of these at all times while driving in Mexico.

-There are a couple of place where you can get a temporary import permit in Mexico.
-There is a CIITEV Banjercito office at the ferry terminal near La Paz, Baja California Sur.
-The ferry terminal is actually located in Pichilingu, which is about 10 miles from La Paz.
+There are a couple of places where you can get a temporary vehicle import permit in Mexico.
+There is a Banjercito office at the ferry terminal near La Paz, Baja California Sur.
+The ferry terminal is actually located in Pichilingu, which is about 10 miles from the city of La Paz.

-I have read that it is also possible to get a TIP at the Banjercito office in Guaymas, Sonora.
+I have also read that it is possible to get a TIP at the Banjercito office in Guaymas, Sonora.
 This city sits on the southern end of the Sonora free zone on highway 15.
+I’m not sure whether or not temporary import permits are still issued here.
 Please confirm this in the comments if you’ve been there.

-In order to apply at one of these Banjercito locations in Mexico, you will need to have all of the required documents including a valid FMM permit or Temporary Visitors Visa.
-You will also need to pay the fee and deposit.
+In order to apply for a temporary vehicle importation permit at one of these Banjercito locations in Mexico, you will need to have all of the required documents including a valid FMM permit or temporary resident visa.
+You will also need to pay the TIP fee and deposit.
 The process is pretty much the same as applying in person in the U.S.

 It is important to note that you will still need to stop at the border to get an FMM visitor’s permit if you plan to do this.
-The FMM is not available anywhere inside of Mexico.
-Only at the border.
+The FMM is not available anywhere inside Mexico.
+It is only available at the border.

-The application isn’t too difficult but there are quite a few little steps involved.
+The process for applying for a TIP isn’t too complicated but there are quite a few little steps involved.
 For the most part, the process is the same regardless of whether you apply in person or online.
-The steps are as follows:
+To apply for a TIP:

-- Gather your documents– You’ll need a passport, immigration permit, non-Mexican driver’s license, title or registration, and Mexican auto insurance.
-If you don’t own the vehicle, you’ll need a notarized letter stating that you are permitted to drive the vehicle to Mexico.
+- Gather your documents– You’ll need your passport, an immigration permit, a non-Mexican driver’s license, your vehicle’s title or registration, and temporary Mexican insurance for the vehicle.
+If you don’t own the vehicle, you’ll need a notarized letter of permission stating that you are allowed to drive the vehicle in Mexico.
 If the vehicle is in your spouse’s name, you’ll need your marriage certificate.
 To apply in person, you should make copies of all of these documents.
-If you plan to apply online, you should scan them all.
-Save them in PDF format.
+If you plan to apply online, you should scan them all and save them in PDF format.

-- Fill out the TIP application- You’ll need to supply basic information such as the type, make, model, and VIN of your vehicle.
-The application also asks for your personal information such as your name, phone number, and address.
+- Fill out the TIP application- You’ll need to supply basic information about your vehicle such as the type, make, model, and VIN.
+The application also asks for your personal information such as your name, phone number, date of birth, and address.
 You will also have to indicate which border you plan to cross to enter Mexico if you’re applying online.

 - Submit your documents- If you’re applying online, you’ll need to upload PDF copies of all of your documents.
 If you’re applying in person, you should bring the original and physical copies of all of your documents to submit with your application.

-- Sign the declaration- When you apply, you will have to sign a declaration stating that you will export the vehicle before the TIP expires and that you will obey all regulations related to the TIP.
+- Sign the declaration- When you apply for a TIP, you have to sign a declaration stating that you will export the vehicle before the TIP expires and that you will obey all regulations related to the TIP.

-- Pay the deposit- The deposit ranges from around $200-$400 depending on the age of the vehicle.
+- Pay the deposit- The deposit ranges from around $200-$400 depending on the model year of the vehicle.
 The deposit can vary depending on the exchange rate.
-You will get this deposit back if you export the vehicle before the tip expires and you follow all of the rules.
+You will get this deposit back if you export the vehicle before the importation permit expires and you follow all of the rules.
 Again, the credit card must be in the name of the person applying and issued by a non-Mexican agency.

-While driving through Mexico, you will encounter numerous military or police checkpoints.
+While driving through Mexico, you will encounter numerous military and police checkpoints.
 The first one will most likely be around 15-25 miles from the border when you exit the border zone.
-You could also be pulled over by a police officer for committing a traffic infraction.
+Of course, you could also be pulled over by a police officer for committing a traffic infraction.
 During the checkpoint or police stop, an officer may ask you to show your documents to prove that you and your vehicle are in the country legally.

 You’ll want to keep the following documents handy while driving in Mexico: